 Nerve blocks help diagnose and treat chronic pain conditions that involve the spine.
 Aarti Singla, MD, MBA, at Beacon Orthopaedics & Sports Medicine, specializes in non-surgical treatments for spine and joint pain.
 She offers many types of nerve blocks to address a wide range of pain conditions.
-To schedule an appointment with this dual board-certified physician, call the office in Liberty Township or Cincinnati, Ohio, or click the online booking button.
+To schedule an appointment with this dual board-certified physician, call the office in West Chester Township or Cincinnati, Ohio, or click the online booking button.

 Nerve blocks are injections that turn off nerve signals to the brain to alleviate pain.
 The injections help diagnose and treat nerve-related pain conditions.